I'm Honey!

 Asking for help is an art form every woman over 50 needs to master.
 You must learn how to seek help, but it’s just as important to know who to ask to avoid feeling overwhelmed!
-Contemplating the potential negative outcomes that might happen when asking for help can also be beneficial.
+Contemplating the potential negative outcomes, and considering the worst that could happen when asking for help, can also be beneficial.
+It’s equally important to be aware of your own feelings and social cues, as self-awareness and social awareness can make your help-seeking more effective.

 Understanding how others will respond to your requests is crucial.
 I ask others for help and in turn, I reciprocate with my help.
 In truth, I couldn’t get through life without reaching out to others when I need help.
 It’s important to push beyond personal discomfort and societal expectations to build healthier relationships and improve emotional well-being.
 The women around me are wise, and I love asking for little bits and pieces of advice.
 I ask everyone for help because I realize I don’t know everything, and I want to learn!
 I ask my manicurist, my computer teacher, my editor, even the concierge in our building.
 But, when I have a serious problem; when I am stymied, I am extremely selective in my choice.
 I ponder until I figure out the right person who can provide me with their ‘gift of help.’